owtu16/CIT-95/100days/day1/readme.md

 ## Video 4

 I was introduced to the project where we will a code that will make a "Band Name Generator" I played with the program

+## Video 5

+Created a Repl.it account and forked day-1 printing start.
+I printed the classic "hello world".
+Learned about strings, which are basically "string of characters".
+To print these strings they have to be inside the print statement in quotation marks.
+Also learned about Stackoverflow, troubleshooting and looking for exceptions.
+We can find solutions to common issues here.